Tyrrrz/GitHubActionsTestLogger/Readme.md

         run: >
           dotnet test
           --configuration Release
-          --logger "GitHubActions;annotations.titleFormat=@test;annotations.messageFormat=@error"
+          --logger "GitHubActions;annotations-title=@test;annotations-message=@error"
 ```

 #### Custom annotation title

-Use the `annotations.titleFormat` option to specify the annotation title format used for reporting test failures.
+Use the `annotations-title` option to specify the annotation title format used for reporting test failures.

 The following replacement tokens are available: